newrelic/newrelic-tracer-java/README.md

-> ⚠️ **NOTICE**: This project is currently a work in progress and is not yet intended for use!
+> ⚠️ **NOTICE**: This project is currently a work in progress and is not yet intended for production use!

 # New Relic OpenTracing Tracer Plugin

-An OpenTracing [TracerFactory](https://github.com/opentracing-contrib/java-tracerresolver) that utilizes the OpenTracing [TracerShim](https://github.com/open-telemetry/opentelemetry-java/blob/master/opentracing_shim/src/main/java/io/opentelemetry/opentracingshim/TracerShim.java) to convert to an OpenTelemetry Tracer.
+An OpenTracing [TracerFactory](https://github.com/opentracing-contrib/java-tracerresolver) that utilizes the OpenTelemetry [TracerShim](https://github.com/open-telemetry/opentelemetry-java/blob/master/opentracing_shim/src/main/java/io/opentelemetry/opentracingshim/TracerShim.java) to convert to an OpenTelemetry Tracer.
 This functions as a [Tracer Plugin](https://github.com/opentracing-contrib/java-specialagent#43-tracer-plugin) for the [Java SpecialAgent](https://github.com/opentracing-contrib/java-specialagent) which provides automatic OpenTracing-based instrumentation for 3rd-party Java libraries.

 Data collected by the Tracer is sent to New Relic by the [New Relic OpenTelemetry Exporter](https://github.com/newrelic/opentelemetry-exporters-newrelic) (to be publicly released soon).